Anatomy of a Top CTO: Skills & Salary

 Computer Science & Computer Information Systems

-Most colleges and universities have a basic computer science degree program along with other specialized technical programs.
-Degrees in this broad area of study now come in many variations, from computer systems technology to computer information systems and more.
-A few computer science degree programs to consider include:
+Most colleges offer a basic computer science degree along with other tech programs.
+Degrees in this area come in many forms.
+A few programs to look at include:

 Information Technology